 After "graduating", St. Juste appointed him as assistant master of music.
 His subsequent career included a posting at the Church of St. André, Grenoble, a lot of travel in Italy and Spain, and appointments as choirmaster at the Cathedrals of Angoulême, Bourges (where he was ordained as a priest in 1624), Tours and Clermont-Ferrand.

-For this week's "Saturday Chorale" I've picked two performances of his setting of "Ave Maria".
-The first is by the Chœur de Garçons de la Maitrise des Hauts de Seine, the soloist is Arnaud Sourisseau, and the conductor Gaël de Kerret, I love this recording, it's one the pieces of music I listen to de-stress:
+For this week’s "Saturday Chorale" I’ve picked a performance of his setting of "Ave Maria" by Les Arts Florissants, Les Pages de la chapelle (Maitrise du Centre du Musique Baroque de Versailles) Conducted by Olivier Schneebeli, I love this recording, it’s one of the pieces of music I listen to de-stress.
+Enjoy :-)